quii/learn-go-with-tests/context.md

 `context` has a method `Done()` which returns a channel which gets sent a signal when the context is "done" or "cancelled".
 We want to listen to that signal and call `store.Cancel` if we get it but we want to ignore it if our `Store` manages to `Fetch` before it.

 To manage this we run `Fetch` in a goroutine and it will write the result into a new channel `data`.
-We then use `select` to effectively race to the two asynchronous processes and then we either write a response or `Cancel`
+We then use `select` to effectively race to the two asynchronous processes and then we either write a response or `Cancel`.

 ## Refactor